ssuryanarayanan/Qi-Docs/docs/Writing data.rst

 **Security** Allowed by administrator account

-**Operation** Removes the event at index from the specified stream.
+**Operation** Removes the event at the index from the specified stream.
-Precision can matter when finding a value.
-If the index is a DateTime, use the round-trip format specifier: DateTime.ToString(“o”).
+Precision is taken into account when finding a value.
+If the index is a DateTime, use the round-trip format specifier: ``DateTime.ToString(“o”)``.

 RemoveValues( )
 ------------